isomerpages/moe-poiching/_cca/Performing Arts/Chinese Calligraphy.md

 ***Modesty and Excellence:***

-During competition, students have the opportunity to appreciate outstanding writings, as the Chinese saying goes “天外有天”, thus training the students to be  humble and to strive for excellence.
+During competition, students have the opportunity to appreciate outstanding writings, as the Chinese saying goes “天外有天”, thus training the students to be &nbsp;humble and to strive for excellence.

 Each year, we send members to various competitions organized by Chinese Calligraphy Society, Cluster Centre of Excellence (Chinese Cultural Arts), community clubs and schools.